 In February 2021, Charter and Liberty Broadband entered into a letter agreement (the "LBB Letter Agreement").
 The LBB Letter Agreement implements Liberty Broadband's obligations under the Amended and Restated Stockholders Agreement among Charter, Liberty Broadband and A/N, dated as of May 23, 2015 (as amended, the "Stockholders Agreement") to participate in share repurchases by Charter.
-Under the LBB Letter Agreement, Liberty Broadband will sell to Charter, generally on a monthly basis, a number of shares of Charter Class A common stock representing an amount sufficient for Liberty Broadband's ownership of Charter to be reduced such that it does not exceed the ownership cap then applicable to Liberty Broadband under the Stockholders Agreement at a purchase price per share equal to the volume weighted average price per share paid by Charter for shares repurchased during such immediately preceding calendar month other than (i) purchases from A/N, (ii) purchases in privately negotiated transactions or (iii) purchases for the withholding of shares of Charter Class A common stock for approximately \$42 million during the six months ended June 30, 2023, and 2.3 million and 3.2 million shares of Charter Class A common stock for approximately \$1.2 billion and \$1.8 billion during the three and six months ended June 30, 2022, respectively.
+Under the LBB Letter Agreement, Liberty Broadband will sell to Charter, generally on a monthly basis, a number of shares of Charter Class A common stock representing an amount sufficient for Liberty Broadband's ownership of Charter to be reduced such that it does not exceed the ownership cap then applicable to Liberty Broadband under the Stockholders Agreement at a purchase price per share equal to the volume weighted average price per share paid by Charter for shares repurchased during such immediately preceding calendar month other than (i) purchases from A/N, (ii) purchases in privately negotiated transactions or (iii) purchases for the withholding of shares of Charter Class A common stock pursuant to equity compensation programs of Charter.
+Charter purchased from Liberty Broadband 0.1 million shares of Charter Class A common stock for approximately \$42 million during the six months ended June 30, 2023, and 2.3 million and 3.2 million shares of Charter Class A common stock for approximately \$1.2 billion and \$1.8 billion during the three and six months ended June 30, 2022, respectively.

 In December 2016, Charter and A/N entered into a letter agreement, as amended in December 2017 (the "A/N Letter Agreement"), that requires A/N to sell to Charter or to Charter Holdings, on a monthly basis, a number of shares of Charter Class A common stock or Charter Holdings common units that represents a pro rata participation by A/N and its affiliates in any repurchases of shares of Charter Class A common stock from persons other than A/N effected by Charter during the immediately preceding calendar month, at a purchase price equal to the average price paid by Charter for the shares repurchased from persons other than A/N during such immediately preceding calendar month.
 A/N and Charter both have the right to terminate or suspend the pro rata repurchase arrangement on a prospective basis.
-During the three and six months ended June 30, 2023, Charter Holdings purchased from A/N 0.2 million and 0.5 million Charter Holdings purchased from A/N 1.1 million and 1.7 million Charter Holdings common units for approximately \$578 million and \$994 million, respectively.
+During the three and six months ended June 30, 2023, Charter Holdings purchased from A/N 0.2 million and 0.5 million Charter Holdings common units for approximately \$54 million and \$176 million, respectively, and during the three and six months ended June 30, 2022, Charter Holdings purchased from A/N 1.1 million and 1.7 million Charter Holdings common units for approximately \$578 million and \$994 million, respectively.

 As of June 30, 2023, Charter had remaining board authority to purchase an additional \$482 million of Charter's Class A common stock and/or Charter Holdings common units, excluding purchases from Liberty Broadband.
 Although Charter expects to continue to buy back its common stock consistent with its leverage target range, Charter is not obligated to acquire any particular amount of common stock, and the timing of any purchases that may occur cannot be predicted and will largely depend on market conditions and other potential uses of capital.
 Purchases may include open market purchases, tender offers or negotiated transactions.
-To the extent such purchases occur, CCO Holdings and its subsidiaries are the primary source for funding such purchases through distributions to their parent companies.